 The Lancool lI Mesh is another option, and it has excellent thermal and acoustic performance, making for a stress-free gaming session.

-With their newest lineup of mini chassis, Antec has reclaimed their position at the forefront of the PC case market.
+With its newest lineup of mini chassis, Antec has reclaimed their position at the forefront of the PC case market.
 Water-cooling parts, an RGB LED lighting system, and a dust filter that can be removed all come standard on the Antec Cube mini ITX.

 However, the cost is a little high.
 Sliding panels and a hard drive cage that can be adjusted for optimal airflow make the case well worth the price.
 The P5 Mini model has excellent noise cancellation and a sizable amount of internal storage.